DanielBros1/Flutter-Food-App/README.md

 <br>
 <br>

-2. **Password Reminder**: Empower users with the ability to recover their passwords effortlessly.
-The app incorporates a robust password recovery mechanism, allowing users to receive a reset code delivered to their email address.
-This ensures a seamless recovery process, enhancing user satisfaction and security.
+2. **Password Reminder**: Users can easily recover forgotten passwords via email for added convenience and security.

   The password recovery feature is integrated into the Firebase
 <br>